GrayCoHub/Elevator-Android-BlueTooth-App/README.md

 # Elevator-Android-BlueTooth-App

 Android App using BT to operate a model elevator.
-Use usb to install App onto phone.
-Install Arduino sketch for Arduino Uno.
+Use usb and install App onto phone.
+Upload Arduino sketch for Arduino Uno.
 Use the Fritzing layout for pin-outs and connections.

 I centered the shaft of the stepper motor onto the half-top of the 3-sided hoistway, with the cable from stepper motor connecting